ReinhartC/Parallel-RSA-on-Raspberry-Pi/Configurations/Testing.md

 # Raspberry Pi Nodes Testing
-**Do the following on master node**
+***(Do the following on master node)***

 ## Testing the nodes connection
-1. Ping from each node to each other with `ping IPADDRESS`.
+1. Ping from each node to each other with `ping IPADDRESS` with the IP address of each other nodes
-2. SSH from the **master node** to the slave nodes, and from the **slave nodes** to the master node with `ssh pi@HOSTNAME`.
+2. SSH from the **master node** to the slave nodes, and from the **slave nodes** to the master node with `ssh pi@HOSTNAME` with the hostname of each other nodes.
 If the SSH is successful without password prompt, then the connection setup is successful.
 3. Create a test folder
 4. Create a `machinefile` and insert the IP addresses of all the nodes in it. *E.g.*
 ```